 - 21.17-1.
-Net Gaming revenues may only be used for the following purposes: - (a) To fund Tribal government operations, programs, or services. - (b) To provide for the general welfare of the Tribe and its members. - (c) To promote Tribal economic development. - (d) To contribute to charitable organizations. - (e) To assist in funding operations of other local governments. - (f) To fund programs designed to provide education, referrals, and treatment of Gaming addiction disorders. - (g) Any other purpose as determined by the Oneida General Tribal Council or the Oneida Business Committee which is not inconsistent with the Constitution of the Tribe and IGRA.
+Net Gaming revenues may only be used for the following purposes: - (a) To fund Tribal government operations, programs, or services. - (b) To provide for the general welfare of the Tribe and its members; provided that per capita payments may only be made pursuant to an approved revenue allocation plan. - (c) To promote Tribal economic development. - (d) To contribute to charitable organizations. - (e) To assist in funding operations of other local governments. - (f) To fund programs designed to provide education, referrals, and treatment of Gaming addiction disorders. - (g) Any other purpose as determined by the Oneida General Tribal Council or the Oneida Business Committee which is not inconsistent with the Constitution of the Tribe and IGRA.